Sonia-96/MyStudyNotes/Network & Security/Network.md

    - client/server model (most commonly used):
      - HTTP, web socket
-   - peer to peer model: programs behave as both clients and clients at various times. e.g., BitTorrent
+   - peer to peer model: programs behave as both clients at various times. e.g., BitTorrent
      - Disadvantages:
        - can be very slow if multiple computers access to the same computer
        - limited security (viruses, file security)